CESNET/ipfixcol2/src/tools/pcap2flow/README.rst

 The only purpose of this tool is to test the collector and its plugins on previously captured flow packets.
-Performance of the tool is not ideal and it's not itendent to be used in producion environment.
+Performance of the tool is not ideal and it's not intended to be used in production environment.